January 2020 Yojana:- Download PDF Here

 - All vendors of electronic devices shall provide take-back and management services for their products at the end of life of those products.

-- Collection systems are to be established so that e-waste is collected from the right places ensuring that this directly comes to recycling unit.
+- Collection systems are to be established so that e-waste is collected from the right places ensuring that this directly comes to the recycling unit.

 - Extended Producer Responsibility (EPR) authorisation has been provided to producers by the CPCB specifying the collection targets for the specified time (five years); but unfortunately, no independent mechanism has been put in place to check or verify the claims made in authorisations resulting in slack implementation.